saner22anonymous/Hybrid_Polystores_Schema_Inference/README.md

 The repository contains the following resources:
 - the Docker deployment repository (docker compose file and datasets) permitting to deploy the polystore presented in the 'Preliminary Evaluation' section of the paper.
-- the schema inference tool (executable JAR file ahd configuration file)
+- the schema inference tool (executable JAR file and configuration file)
 - the preliminary evaluation of the approach
 - the Metricity MongoDB dataset